stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 12 (P4L1) - Testing - General Concepts.md

 _Where is the fault that causes the failure in the program (provided previously)?
 Write the line number of the code that contains the fault._

 In line 3 where `result = i*i;`.

+### Failure, Fault, and Error Quiz 3

+_What is the error the caused the fault (given previously)?_

+The `result` should be the input multiplied by 2 not by itself.
+However, as a user we would not know what the error is, only the developer would know.